shreyasriram4/Groceries-App-Project/Groceries-Project-Code 2/README.txt

 This project is a collaboration between Shreya Sriram, Sun Hao Ting, Neaton Ang Jia Jun, Charlene Chan Mun Yee, Adam Tan Etai, Zoe Yee Zong Yee.
 Based on given datasets, our group proposed and wireframe an application to help Malaysians select grocery plans to meet their needs, in terms of health needs, monetary needs, family needs, media habits, etc.

+** IMPORTANT: SOME FILES OMITTED DUE TO FILE SIZE.
+CODE REQUIRES THESE FILES TO WORK, PLEASE CONTACT ME FOR ACCESS TO THESE FILES. **

 This folder contains: